Expert Advice On Improving Your Home

 • Change the position of your blinds seasonally.
 Keeping your blinds closed in the summer helps block out passive solar heat.
 Keeping them open in the winter helps you take advantage of this same heat.
 Both of these measures help reduce the frequency with which you need to run your HVAC.

 • Change filters regularly.
 Switching out or cleaning your air filters every 30–90 days helps air flow efficiently through your HVAC system.
-You should also try to prevent dirt and debris from building up around the external parts of your system.
+We also recommend regularly clearing dirt and debris away from the external parts of your system.

 • Keep your system clean.
-Keeping your ductwork, grills, condenser fan blades, and indoor evaporator coil clean enables your HVAC system to function effectively and lowers the risk of mold.
-The National Air Duct Cleaners Association recommends cleaning your home's HVAC system when you notice it starting to get dirty.
+Cleaning your grills, ductwork, condenser fan blades, and indoor evaporator coil regularly helps keep your HVAC system working efficiently and reduces the risk of mold growth.
+The National Air Duct Cleaners Association recommends cleaning your HVAC system once it starts to look dirty.

 How To Choose a Local HVAC Company